 I’m the only one who’ll die with my beliefs; no one else is responsible for my faith.
 I’m accountable to God for what I think, say and do (Mt 12:36); no one else can answer for me.
-Every man shall bear his own burden.
+Everyone shall bear their own burden.
 (Ga 6:4)

 If I believe, say or do something wrong it’s my own fault; no one else will be standing with me on Judgement Day.
 I’ll be looking into the eyes of my Creator, and He into mine, and I will be alone, giving Jehovah Himself an answer for everything.
 (Ro 14:11-12) Where I land and who I am will be on display for eternity, exposed for all to examine.
 (1Co 3:13)